jlchan/jlchan.github.io/_pages/research.md

 - [Weight‐adjusted discontinuous Galerkin methods: matrix‐valued weights and elastic wave propagation in heterogeneous media](https://onlinelibrary.wiley.com/doi/abs/10.1002/nme.5720)
 - [Multi-patch discontinuous Galerkin isogeometric analysis for wave propagation: Explicit time-stepping and efficient mass matrix inversion](https://www.sciencedirect.com/science/article/pii/S0045782518300240)

-Our group has also addressed computational costs for high order DG methods by reformulating the method in terms of Bernstein-Bezier polynomials (shown below), for which there exist yield low-complexity algorithms for the two major computational steps in DG (volume and surface kernel).
-For a degree 4 approximation, this yields roughly a two times speedup over a competitive [nodal DG](https://www.springer.com/us/book/9780387720654) code.
+Our group has also addressed computational costs for high order DG methods by reformulating the method in terms of Bernstein-Bezier polynomials (shown below), for which there exist yield low-complexity algorithms for the two major computational steps in DG (computing volume and surface contributions).
+For a degree 4 approximation with piecewise constant media, this yields roughly a two times speedup over a competitive [*nodal DG*](https://www.springer.com/us/book/9780387720654) code.
 This increases to a six-fold speedup for a degree 9 approximation.
+We have also introduced a low-complexity Bernstein-Bezier version of the weight-adjusted DG method for sub-cell heterogeneities.

 <img src="../files/ndg_vs_bbdg.png" width="800" />
 {% comment %}
 <img src="../files/bern1D.pdf" width="250" />    <img src="../files/bern2D.png" width="250" />   <img src="../files/bern3D.png" width="250" />
 {% endcomment %}

 ### Selected relevant papers: